-Catherine Draeger-Pederson, MA is a nonprofit entrepreneur with over 13 years of experience empowering people to make a difference in their community.
-She is the Executive Director of Friedens Community Ministries (a network of food pantries), 2016 BBB Torch Award recipient.
-Also, the ED of Loving Venti, supporting the foundations of small nonprofits.
-She has received numerous awards including the Philanthropic 5 recipient in 2016 from United Way of Greater Milwaukee and Waukesha County and the Ten Outstanding Young America's (TOYA) award in 2015 from the United States Junior Chamber (Jaycees).
-She earned her Master's Degree in Christian Studies with an emphasis in leadership form Trinity International University.
-She is a published author: Faith, Hope and Love: When the World is Not as It Should Be.
-She lives in Milwaukee with her husband and three children.
+Catherine (Draeger) Pederson, MA is a nonprofit entrepreneur with over 16 years of experience empowering people to make a difference in their community.
+Previously, the Executive Director of Friedens Community Ministries, the largest food pantry network in Milwaukee.
+She has received numerous awards including the Ten Outstanding Young America's (TOYA) award in 2015 from the United States Junior Chamber (Jaycees) and the Philanthropic 5 recipient in 2016 from United Way of Greater Milwaukee and Waukesha County.
+She is pursuing her PhD in Leadership, Learning, and Service from Cardinal Stritch and has earned her Master's Degree in Christian Studies with an emphasis in leadership form Trinity International University.
+She is the author of: Faith, Hope and Love: When the World is Not as It Should Be and has been published in Just Between Us magazine.
+She lives in Washington Heights, Milwaukee with her husband and three children.

 Dr. Tom Nebel